 - Old Royal Palace

-3. Tickets to Prague Castle with transfer from the city center
+Prague Castle tickets with transfer from the center of Prague

-The disadvantage of this option is that you will miss the guided tour and will have to find out on your own about the different sites you can visit inside the Prague Castle, although it is true that the person in charge of taking you to the castle by minivan will give you a small introduction with practical tips when you get there to facilitate your visit.
+The disadvantage of this option is that you will miss the guided tour and you will have to inform yourself about the different sites you can visit inside the Prague Castle, although it is true that the person in charge of taking you to the castle by minivan will give you a small introduction with practical tips when you get there to facilitate your visit.

-4. Guided visit of Prague Castle with city tour and river cruise
+Guided tour of Prague Castle with city tour and river cruise

-A very complete way to see the city is to combine a tour of Prague with a visit of Prague Castle:.
-This experience combines a bus tour, a walking tour, a cruise ride on the Vltava River with drinks and also includes lunch and pick-up from your hotel.
+A very complete way to see the city is to combine a tour of Prague with a visit to Prague Castle.
+This experience combines a bus tour, a walking tour, a cruise on the Vltava River with drinks and also includes lunch and pick-up from your hotel.

-This is probably the best option if you want to take a tour as soon as you arrive in Prague or if you are only going to be in the city for a few days, since in only one day you will visit the most important points of interest.
+This is probably the best option if you want to take a tour as soon as you arrive in Prague or if you are only going to be in the city for a few days, as you will visit the most important sights in just one day.